Belviq Cancer Attorney

 If you or a loved one has been diagnosed with cancer after taking Belviq, also known by the generic name lorcaserin, you could be entitled to compensation from the drug’s manufacturer.

-The dangerous medication attorneys at the Law Offices of Jeffrey S. Glassman in Boston are ready to help you with your Belviq claim.
+The dangerous medication attorneys at the Jeffrey Glassman Injury Lawyers in Boston are ready to help you with your Belviq claim.
 Our attorneys have a proven track record of winning cases involving unsafe medications, and our law firm has the resources to take on powerful pharmaceutical companies.

 You should be able to trust that the drugs you’ve been prescribed are safe.
 When this isn’t the case, drug companies should be held accountable and made to pay maximum damages.